ajsmith007/UberDemandPrediction/README.md

 Uber Demand Prediction Challenge

-All content on this site is provided for informational purposes only.
-No animals were harmed in the making of the API (at least not any cute ones anyway).

 I hope you have found this API useful and up to the standards Uber expects from a Rock Star Data Scientist.

 This has been a very interesting project.
 The data set seemed innocuous at first but once I dug in a little more and applied some basic analysis techniques several temporal patterns we're revealed.
 It became immediately apparent that there was more than meets the eye.